This article describes the challenges of running QuickBooks remotely and the solutions available.

 Another way to do hosting would be to have your own server or rent a server and manage it yourself.

-For smaller organization, Self-Managed Hosting is an even more attractive option (cheaper and simpler): instead of doing the virtualisation yourself (buying a server and configuring it), you could just buy a virtual server from a Cloud provider.
+For smaller organization, Self-Managed Hosting is an even more attractive option (cheaper and simpler): instead of doing the virtualisation yourself (buying a server and configuring it), you could just buy a virtual server from a Cloud provider or even just use a PC in the office.

 With this option, the server is yours, but hosted and maintained (backup, up-time, upgrade…) for you.
 Any application that run on a desktop computer can be installed (at no extra cost) and the server can be upgraded if more resources are required.